ClayAmore/ER-Save-Editor/README.md

 - More features will be added in future updates

 ## Permissions
 Feel free to use this save editor for learning or development purposes.
-However, I do not authorize its use for creating tools or modifications that enable actions outside the bounds of what the game allows.
+However, I do not authorize its use for creating tools or modifications that enable actions online outside the bounds of what the game allows.

 ## FAQ
 Q: Will this ban me?<br/>